cdapio/coopr/docs/docs/source/overview/glossary.rst

         Rackspace, and Amazon EC2.

     Provisioner
-        The provisioner is a component of Cask Coopr that performs cluster management tasks.
+        The provisioner is a component of Coopr that performs cluster management tasks.
         It performs all the actual tasks, including communicating with different providers to request machines, installing services, and configuring services.

     Service
-        A service in Cask Coopr is a piece of software that can be made available on a cluster.
+        A service in Coopr is a piece of software that can be made available on a cluster.
 It defines at least one provisioner action that will occur during cluster creation and management.
 Provisioner actions fall into one of the following types: install, configure, initialize, start, stop, and remove.